ewcloud/ewc-flavours/CONTRIBUTING.md

 [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 to mark breaking, major and minor code changes in accordance with the [Semantic Versioning](https://semver.org/) standard:
-- Commits that are merged to the main branch should always be prefixed by specific keyword (i.e. `docs`, `style`, `feat`, `fix`, `refactor`, `ci`, `chore` or `test`)
+- Commits that land on to the main branch should always be prefixed by a specific keyword (i.e. `docs`, `style`, `feat`, `fix`, `refactor`, `ci`, `chore` or `test`)
 - Value is communicated to the end-users by three of the prefixes: